 Protect suicide prevention

-In the UK,, during 2017, there were 5,821 suicides registered (Office of National Statistics, 2017).
-This equates to a rate of 10.1 deaths per 100,000 population.
+During 2017 there were 5,821 suicides in the United Kingdom (UK) (Office of National Statistics, 2017).
+This gives a rate of 10.1 deaths per 100,000 population.
 Whilst this is the lowest rates recorded since records began in 1981, there is definitely more work to be done and that's why we have created this resource full of suicide prevention information and support services.

 Many more people still die from suicide than from road traffic accidents for example, and suicide is the most common cause of death for men aged 20-49 in England and Wales.
 Every suicide is a tragic loss of life, and the effects can be devastating.
 Behind every statistic there is a personal story, and every suicide is one too many.